AMenezes97/serosim/README.md

 the *runserosim* function in the order outlined in the methods section of the paper.
 We then run the simulation and examine its outputs.

-There are two additional vignettes/case studies in the *vignettes* folder.
-Case study 1 provides an example of a longitudinal singular biomarker serological survey simulation structured around measles, a one-pathogen system with vaccination, but also applicable to other vaccine preventable diseases.
-Case study 2 provides an example of a cross-sectional multi-biomarker serological survey structured around diphtheria and pertussis, a two-pathogen system with bivalent vaccination, but also applicable to multi-pathogen systems with multivalent vaccines.
+There are three additional vignettes/case studies in the *vignettes* folder.
+Case study 1 provides an example of a longitudinal singular biomarker serological data simulation structured around measles, a one-pathogen system with vaccination, but also applicable to other vaccine preventable diseases.

+Case study 2 provides an example of a cross-sectional multi-biomarker serological data structured around diphtheria and pertussis, a two-pathogen system with bivalent vaccination, but also applicable to multi-pathogen systems with multivalent vaccines.

+Case study 3 provides an example of a cross-sectional serosurvey of a one pathogen system with cross-reactive strains, modeled after influenza.
+This example tracks 3 circulating strains and strain specific biomarkers produced after infection.

+Case study 4 demonstrates how serological data simulated from a complex, realistic serosim model can be used to assess the accuracy of various seroepidemiological inference methods.

 # Installation